 Dao Nguyen is BuzzFeed’s VP of Growth & Data and is responsible for ensuring that data is used in the most effective ways to achieve our business goals, with particular emphasis on the goal of traffic growth.
 Since Nguyen joined BuzzFeed in October 2012, traffic has more than doubled.
 Prior to BuzzFeed, Dao was Director of Product Management at FINS.com, a Dow Jones venture.
 From 2001 to 2008, she worked at Le Monde Interactif, publisher of the leading news site lemonde.fr, where she served as its Chief Executive Officer starting in 2006.
 During her time as CEO, the site’s audience tripled, its revenue doubled, and it turned a healthy profit.
 While at Le Monde Interactif, she also launched Le Post.fr, a news and entertainment site.
 Before moving to France, she was Executive Producer at Concrete Media, a small web agency, and a consultant at Andersen Consulting (now Accenture).
 She has a degree in Applied Mathematics / Computer Science from Harvard.

-Melissa Rosenthal is BuzzFeed’s Managing Creative Strategist where she leads a growing team of creatives who build native social content for advertisers.
-Melissa and her team work with Fortune 500 brands to create compelling, engaging and social branded content for the social web.
-Joining the staff in 2010 and working with President & COO Jon Steinberg, Rosenthal was a key contributor to the early success of BuzzFeed’s branded content advertising model and created the site’s first ads.
+Melissa Rosenthal is BuzzFeed’s Director of Creative Services where she leads a growing team of creatives who build native social content for advertisers.
+Melissa and her team work with Fortune 500 brands to create compelling and engaging branded content for the social web.
+Joining the staff in 2010 and working with President & COO Jon Steinberg, Rosenthal was a key contributor to the early success of BuzzFeed’s social advertising model and created the site’s first ads.
+She was named Forbes 30 Under 30 and featured as Marie Claire's "New Guard".
 She currently resides on the Upper East Side in Manhattan with her adorable cat, Wendy.